 If you’re ever in a situation where you can’t get your hands on carbs and sugar, your body will turn the fat into ketones that it can use as a substitute source of energy until you find more carbs.

 If you’re constantly eating carbs and sugar, your body will keep turning that leftover sugar into fat.
 This means you’re going to experience unhealthy weight gain.

-This is beneficial for both those who want to burn fat as possible as well as those who have the goals to build lean muscle tissue.
+This is beneficial for both those who want to burn as much fat as possible as well as those who have the goals to build lean muscle tissue.

 As you can probably figure out, a good protein bar is the opposite of a bad one.
-Bad protein bars have lots of added sugar, good protein bars don’t.
+Bad protein bars have lots of added sugar ... good protein bars don’t.
 Bad protein bars are made of synthetic ingredients, good protein bars are made of natural ones.
 The quality of a bad bar doesn’t justify its cost, but the quality of a good protein bar does.
 Looking for bars that are both made from whole grains and high in fiber is a great way to find high-quality bars.

 But that’s not all you should look for in a good protein bar.

-Here are some additional characteristics that you should look for in a good protein bar.
+Here are some additional characteristics that make a protein bar good for you...

 If you’re eating a protein bar, you’re probably doing it for one of two reasons.
 You’re either looking to add some extra protein to your diet without extra calories or you’re trying to cut your calories by replacing meals with protein bars.
 Whatever your reason for wanting quality protein bars, the bar you buy should be able to do what you want it to do.

-Either way, ask yourself why you’re looking for a protein bar and whether the specific bar you’re looking at will do what you’re wanting it to.
+Either way, ask yourself why you’re looking for a protein bar and whether the specific bar you’re looking at will do what you want it to.

 1st Phorm is proud to announce that we have developed a line of protein bars that we know you will love because they will help you meet your fitness and nutrition goals.
 Our bars have the protein you want and the nutritional value you need without all of the added calories and sugar that you don’t.